-This unit consists of thin patches of skeletal calcarenites with molluscs, echinoids, benthic foraminifera and reddish algae.
-It lies in angular unconformity above the Mesozoic units through a subaerial erosional surface associated to dissolution cavities, and it is well exposed in the eastern margin of the island at an elevation of about 7 m a.s.l (Fig. 6a).
+Mesozoic units.
+The unconformity is marked by a subaerial erosional surface associated to dissolution cavities and it is well exposed in the eastern margin of the island at an elevation of about 7 m a.s.l (Fig. 6a).
 Cavities and fractures are filled up by reddish to yellowish residual silt.
 The fossil association suggests an Upper Pleistocene age for this unit that is attributed to the Barcarello synthem (Di Maggio et al. 2009) (Fig. 6b).
 In particular, these deposits could probably correlate the MIS 5.5 highstand (Antonioli et al. 2006).

-Eluvial-colluvial and rockfall deposits
+Eluvial-Colluvial and Rockfall Deposits

-The eluvial-colluvial deposits consist of reddish calcareous siltstones and sands, that show, in places, an early cementation.
+The eluvial-colluvial deposits consist of reddish calcareous siltstones and sands that show, in places, an early cementation.
 These deposits extend in the central and eastern part of the island, reaching a thickness of a couple meters.
-Several patches of dolomitic gravels also occur as result of rock falls, mostly in the northern part of the island.
+Several patches of dolomitic gravels also occur as results of some rock falls, mostly in the northern part of the island.
 They were already mapped in the regional database of the hydrogeological hazard (Regione Siciliana, 2006).

-Tectonic features
+Tectonic Features

 Among the tectonic features of IdF, worth of mention is the contact between Unit A and B, that is a low angle fault plane dipping about 15° to SE.
-This contact is observable both along the eastern and western coast (Fig. 7), while in the inner zone of the IdF it is covered by eluvial-colluvial deposits.
-The well-bedded grey limestones of Cretaceous age (dipping about 24-35° NW) are abruptly truncated by this fault pane.
+This contact is observable both along the eastern and western coast (Fig. 7), while in the inner zone of the IdF, it is covered by eluvial-colluvial deposits.
+The well-bedded gray limestones of Cretaceous age (dipping about 24-35° NW) are abruptly truncated by this fault pane.
 A similar and peculiar contact is observed at Raffo Rosso, a cliff in the eastern sector of Mount Gallo, not far from IdF.
-Also, in this locality it is possible to observe a low angle contact between Triassic dolostones and Cretaceous limestones.
-On the other hand, the occurrence of Low Angle Normal Faults (LANF) along the Apennine-Maghrebian chain is well known (Oldow et al. 1993; Collettini et al. 2006) and often related to the extension of the Tyrrhenian margin along the coast of Sicily (Nigro and Renda 2004)
+Also, in this locality, it is possible to observe a low angle fault contact between Triassic dolostones and Cretaceous limestones.
+The occurrence of low angle normal faults (LANF) along the Apennine-Maghrebian chain is well known (Oldow et al. 1993; Collettini et al. 2006) and often related to the extension of the Tyrrhenian margin along the coast of Sicily (Nigro and Renda 2004).